 Tinder

-There are 6 tinder sticks secured nice and dry in a heavy duty ziplock bag.
-This should make any fire making situation a breeze.
-In fact, there should be enough tinder here to get some damp wood going as well.
+There are six tinder sticks secured nice and dry in a heavy-duty ziplock bag.
+The dry tinder should make any fire-making situation a breeze.
+There should be enough tinder here to get some damp wood burning.

 Flame Extender

-The lighter is wrapped in duct tape and so are the included candles.
-Duct tape burns very well and for a fairly long time!
-Just like the included tinder it will aid in getting a stubborn fire started.
+The enclosed lighter and candles are wrapped in duct tape.
+Duct tape burns very well and for a relatively long time!
+Just like the included tinder, it will aid in getting a stubborn fire started.

-The included 4 tea candles are no different.
-Lighting the candle and using it to get a fire going converts it to a “flame extender”.
-You are basically saving resources for future fire.
+The included four tea candles are no different.
+You can use the candle to get a fire going as it converts to a “flame extender.”
+You are saving resources for future fires.
 By resources, I mean matches or the gas in your Bic lighter.

 Saw

-I’m liking this kit more and more as I personally carry a saw as well.
+I like this kit more and more.
+I carry a saw as well.
 Why?
-Because it’s a lot lighter than an axe.
+It’s a lot lighter than an axe.
 It also processes firewood much faster.
-If you’ve been out camping or in the bush, you’ll know it’s a lot of work to gather enough wood to last a night.
+If you’ve been camping or in the bush, you’ll know it’s a lot of work to gather enough wood to last a night.
 The saw is your best friend in this department.

-There’s another major advantage to a saw.
-More than once I’ve been well into a hunt camp road or ATV trail where a tree came down behind me.
-This was blocking access to leave and unfortunately at times, it was also the only way out… My trusty saw has never failed in cutting these trees enough to be able to pull them off to the side of the road.
-Granted it’s a lot of work, it beats the alternative of hiking out.
+There’s another paramount advantage to a saw.
+Whether it was a hunt camp road or an ATV trail, my path was blocked by fallen trees on more than one occasion.
+Not only was it blocking access to leave, but unfortunately, there were times when it was also the only way out!
+My trusty saw has never failed in cutting these trees enough to be able to pull them off to the side of the road.
+Granted, it’s a lot of work, but it beats the alternative of hiking out.

-The included saw is a Stansport, folding saw with 7″ blade.
-It too has an orange handle:) But that’s a good thing.
-I can’t speak to its longevity but I took it island camping and also cleaned up my property with it.
+The included saw is from Stansport, a folding saw with a 7″ blade.
+It, too, has an orange handle:) But that’s a good thing.
+I can’t speak to its longevity, but I took it island camping and cleaned up my property.
 I find that it cuts very well.
-After a full week of hard use and abuse, it survives to cut another day and gets the thumbs up.
+After a week of hard use and abuse, it survives to cut another day and gets the thumbs up.

 Improvised Heat Source

-We’ve covered fire making above.
-It’s an important skill to learn not only for warmth but for drying clothes, cooking, boiling water and so on.
-So here’s a technique for a cold environment where a fire is simply not feasible.
-Each tea candle can be burned one by one and it provides not only light, but more heat than you might imagine.
-For safety, the candles can be placed inside the metal cup which keeps the flames a bit more contained.
-Then you stash that close to your body (usually a seated position) and wrap yourself in the reflective blanket.
-Obviously, you must be EXTREMELY careful when doing this but it does work.
+Burn each candle one by one.
+It provides not only light but more heat than you might imagine.
+For safety, place the candle inside the metal cup to keep the flame more contained.
+In a seated position, set the cup close to your body and wrap yourself in the reflective blanket.
+You must be EXTREMELY careful when doing this, but it does work.

 Cordage